harpbold/imgo/README.md

 Switches:

 + -h, -H, -help: Prints the help message
-+ -r, -R: Removes dupes from subdirectories too with recursion
++ -r, -R: Removes duplicates from subdirectories too
 + -w, -W: Prints the files which are being removed
-+ -f, -F: Only deletes files which has image extensions
++ -f, -F: Only deletes files with image extensions

 Usage: